Vusys/TurtleMiner/readme.md

 Quick and dirty script to initialise the turtle.
 You need to put the scripts on pastebin yourself and change the pastebin IDs with them.
 With it, you can get a turtle going in under a minute:

 1) Put down an enterchest then put your turtle on top.
-2) Run `pastebin get PASTEBIN_ID init`
+2) Run `pastebin get PASTEBIN_ID init`.
-3) Run `init`
+3) Run `init`.
-4) Put in your fuel and run `ft`
+4) Put in your fuel and run `ft`.
 5) Put in three pieces of TNT into slot 2.
 6) Run `m`, and the turtle will pick up the chest putting it into slot one and then go off on a mining adventure!